 Trust the equipment designed for one thing: safely storing livestock feed.
-Farmco grain bins are the most secure and easiest to use out of any of these livestock feed storage ideas – and the comparison isn’t even close.
+Farmco grain bins (like our 5 ton grain bin) are the most secure and easiest to use out of any of these livestock feed storage ideas – and the comparison isn’t even close.
 Our grain bins are designed to hold a large amount of bulk feed for as long as you need without contamination.
 In addition, using our grain bins make your job on the farm easier.
-Whether you are creep feeding calves on pasture or raising a flock of chickens, a portable grain bin will keep your feed protected while also keeping it easily accessible.
+Whether you are creep feeding calves on pasture or raising a flock of chickens, a portable grain bin (we offer small grain sizes) will keep your feed protected while also keeping it easily accessible.

 What You Need to Know…